 Europe, in many ways, is leading the world in the adoption of renewable energy, stationary battery storage and electric vehicles (EVs).
 The EU has decreed that 20 percent of energy should come from renewable sources by 2020 and 32 percent by 2030.
-In addition, many of the 28 member states are looking to ban the sale of fossil-fuel vehicles.
 Europe’s nations are supporting the establishment of large-scale domestic EV battery manufacturing capabilities to meet mandated carbon emissions cuts and transform mobility and transport for a new energy future.

 This transformation will require substantial amounts of energy metals such as cobalt, which for now is mainly mined in the conflict-plagued Democratic Republic of Congo (DRC) and processed in China.
 According to a recent report by the European Commission’s Joint Research Centre, global cobalt demand will overtake annual production by 2025.
 In the face of competition from China for resources in Africa, the report’s authors suggest the EU should promote cobalt production within member states with cobalt resources, including Spain.